Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Summary: Is Balekian Hayes threatening you over an old debt?
 Not sure how you're going to win the fight?
-Learn how to respond to debt collectors like Balekian Hayes and beat them in court.
+Learn how to respond to debt collectors like Balekian Hayes and respond to them in court.

 Millions of Americans suffer from debt collection calls.
 This can be anywhere from one call per week, or various calls per day.
 Debt collectors are often companies who purchase debts and are represented by lawyers, such as Balekian Hayes.
 Correspondence from the lawyers of a debt collector or creditor can be stressful.
 Legally, you do not need to deal with this in your encounters with debt collectors.

 Debt collectors will often escalate the situation by filing a lawsuit against you.
 In this case, you should know your rights and be proactive to avoid the situation becoming worst.
 First off, you will need to respond to the debt collection lawsuit, and second, you will need to learn what steps to take to legally defend yourself.
-This is how to beat Balekian Hayes in court.
+This is how to respond to a Balekian Hayes lawsuit.

 Respond to debt collectors in 15 minutes with SoloSuit and win in court.